localstack/docs/content/en/user-guide/integrations/aws-cdk/index.md

 ## Limitations

+### Updating CDK stacks

+Updating CDK stacks may result in deployment failures and inconsistent state within LocalStack.
+It is advisable to prioritize re-creating (deleting and re-deploying) over updating stacks.
+Our focus for this year will be on resolving issues related to the `UPDATE` support, and continuous improvements can be anticipated in this area throughout 2024.

 ### Stacks with validated certificates

 By default, stacks with validated certificates may not be deployed using the `local` lambda executor.